Saint Andrews, New Brunswick: Transportation

-Despite its proximity to the Canada–United States border, the nearest border crossings are 30 km away at St. Stephen or via a ferry service at Deer Island.
+Despite its proximity to the Canada–United States border, the nearest border crossings are 30 km away at St. Stephen or via a ferry service at Deer Island, both in New Brunswick.

 The only way into or out of Saint Andrews by land is via Route 127, which runs directly through the town.
 It meets Route 1 on either end of the town.

 Media

 A local community channel, CHCO-TV, serves the Saint Andrews and Charlotte County area.
 The station launched in 1993 on cable television, and began broadcasting over the air in 2006.